A Cappella Club

 The Young Politicians Club is an inclusive club for young progressives, conservatives, libertarians and liberals alike.
 The club serves as a forum for discussing current issues in politics and learning how the political process works.
 Students gather twice a month to focus on spreading political awareness and civic participation in the Marian community.
 Young Politicians Club is moderated by Mrs. Roger.

 A group of students is elected within classes to serve the needs of each class.
 Membership will vary according to class enrollment.
 Officers are responsible for class activities, meetings and any other class project.
 They strive to encourage unity in the class.

 The elected Board members strive to unify students and faculty by improving all means of communication.
 The student leaders work to unify the entire school in its activities and programs.
 All clubs are directly accountable to the Student Board and chartered by the Student Board.
-Student Board is moderated by Mrs. Steiner and Ms. Abel.
+Student Board is moderated by Mrs. Dye and Ms. Abel.